jessdriscoll/jessdriscoll.github.io/_posts/2002/2002-01-04-reading-log.md

 Of Mice and Men by John Steinbeck

 >Maybe everybody in the whole damn world is scared of each other.

-May 18, 2008
-Gossip Girl 5, 6 by Cecily Ziegesar

 May 30, 2008
 Cannery Row by John Steinbeck